 My name is Shahin (pronounced Shah-heen) and I am a Lecturer at UCLA where I teach a wide range of courses in international relations.
 I earned my Ph.D in Political Science from the University of California Los Angeles in 2017 and my B.A. in Political Science from the University of Southern California in 2007.

-My research and teaching interests include, but are not limited to, foreign policy decision-making, diplomacy/diplomatic history, international security, political psychology, qualitative methods, the Cold War, and the international relations of the Middle East and South Asia.
+My research and teaching interests include, but are not limited to, foreign policy decision-making, diplomacy/diplomatic history, international security, political psychology, qualitative methods, the Cold War, and the international relations of the Middle East.

 In my research, I examine why, and under what conditions, do leaders initiate conciliation in strategic rivalries.
 Of the many ways decision-makers can extend olive branches to their adversaries, I am particularly interested in studying their motivations for undertaking what I refer to as bold gestures.
 These are conciliatory acts or statements in which one state makes a large unilateral concession to its adversary that is unprecedented, irreversible, and noncontingent.
 Why leaders choose to initiate conciliation in such a risky manner when smaller, less radical avenues exist to engage adversaries is the subject of two of my working papers and is also the focus of my present book project.